styled-components/stylelint-processor-styled-components/README.md

 When using this processor a couple of stylelint rules throw errors that cannot be prevented, like [`no-empty-source`](https://stylelint.io/user-guide/rules/no-empty-source) or [`no-missing-end-of-source-newline`](https://stylelint.io/user-guide/rules/no-missing-end-of-source-newline).
 There's also a couple rules which we need to enforce, like [`no-vendor-prefix` rules](https://stylelint.io/user-guide/rules/property-no-vendor-prefix). (`styled-components` automatically vendor prefixes your code, so you don't need to do it manually)

-The [`stylelint-config-styled-components`](https://github.com/styled-components/stylelint-config-styled-components) will automatically disable rules that cause conflicts.
+The [`stylelint-config-styled-components`](https://github.com/styled-components/stylelint-config-styled-components) config will automatically disable rules that cause conflicts.

 > **NOTE:** You can override rules defined in shared configs in your custom `.stylelintrc`.